aaronj1335/t-js/README.md

      - `node`: the current node
      - `par`: the current node's parent. note that this is the parent from the new tree that's being created.

+returns: a new tree, filtered by the callback function

 t.stroll()
 ----------